 - Property damage.
 If any of your personal property, like a laptop or phone, becomes damaged due to an onsite accident, you can seek compensation.

 - Loss of consortium or companionship, in the event that a loved one died in a construction accident.

 Contact a Charlotte Construction Site Accident Lawyer Today

 You need a knowledgeable attorney on your side to help you get the compensation you need after a construction site injury or death.
-Auger & Auger Personal Injury Lawyers are here to help.
+Auger & Auger Accident and Injury Lawyers are here to help.
 We have more than 50 years of collective experience representing clients after construction site accidents, and we will put our knowledge to work on your case.
 Call (855) 969-5671 today for a free consultation to learn more.